NNMonday/create-react-min/README.md

-# @nnmonday/react-min
+# react-min

-@nnmonday/react-min is a command-line tool that helps you quickly create a new React project with a predefined template and install the necessary dependencies.
+react-min is a command-line tool that helps you quickly create a new React project with a predefined template and install the necessary dependencies.

 ## Usage